t-kikuc/devto/devto/ecs-native-blue-green/index.md

 ---
 title: "ECS Native Blue/Green is Here!
 With Strong Hooks and Dark Canary"
-published: false
+published: true
 description: "Amazon ECS now supports native Blue/Green with powerful features like lifecycle hooks and dark canary testing.
 Let's explore how it works and what benefits it brings!"
 tags: ["aws", "ecs", "devops", "bluegreen"]
 ---

 On July 18, 2025, Amazon ECS received a major deployment enhancement.
 It's not just about native Blue/Green support - there's much more to it!

-_this is translated from [my article](https://zenn.dev/cadp/articles/ecs-builtin-blue-green) in Japanese_
+_This article is translated from [my article](https://zenn.dev/cadp/articles/ecs-builtin-blue-green) in Japanese._

 ## Key Points